coderolls/coderolls-blog/_posts/junit/2022-08-30-junit-test-case-in-java.md

 ---

-The example java programs used in the above article can be found at this GitHub repository, [coderolls/junit-tutorial](https://github.com/coderolls/junit-tutorial).
+The example Java programs used in the above article can be found at this GitHub repository, [coderolls/junit-tutorial](https://github.com/coderolls/junit-tutorial).

 Please write your thoughts in the comment section below.